 Can I go back to my home country during any study breaks?

 When considering returning home please note the following:

 - Australia’s national border and travel restrictions are managed by the Australian Government and are outside of La Trobe University’s control.
 There is no guarantee you will be able to re-enter Australia, or Victoria, in time for commencement of your next study period.
 If you choose to leave Australia, this will be at your own risk.

 - If you are a sponsored student, you will need approval from your sponsor before planning a trip.
 Failure to do so and being unable to return to study may have ramifications for your sponsorship/scholarship.

 - If you do return home, there may be strict quarantine measures in your home country.
 You will need to make enquiries and manage accordingly.

-- Should you be able to re-enter Australia in 2021, there may be quarantine requirements on arrival as directed by the Australian authorities.
+- Should you be able to re-enter Australia, there may be quarantine requirements on arrival as directed by the Australian authorities.
 This will be at your own cost.
 Please check the Australian government Department of Home Affairs website and Australian Department of Health website regularly for updates.

 - If you are unable to return to Australia and wish to continue your studies online we are happy to discuss with you on a case-by-case basis, again noting the situation changes rapidly, and importantly, not all courses and subjects, including placements, labs, or practicums are able to be delivered in an online mode.
 Please contact Ask La Trobe and we will be happy to discuss what your options might be.